aeraposo/Data-440-Raposo/project_1.md

-## Project 1: Code Red, computer meltdown in progress
+## Project 1: Code red, computer meltdown in progress

 **Creating a Geometric Bar Plot with your Simple Feature object:**<br/>